-But we must test our conclusions against Scripture.
+We must then find out what Biblical Wisdom is, but we must first test the above conclusions against Scripture.
 To establish validity of an idea, there must be two or three confirming witnesses of Scripture.
 Let’s look at several Scripture passages:

-Here we see a parallel/contrast, showing Wisdom and Light contrasted against foolishness and darkness.
+Here we see a parallel/contrast, showing Wisdom and Light contrasted against Foolishness and Darkness.
 We saw in “Righteousness as the Light” that the Light is provided by Yahweh Himself.
-Here we get the idea again that Wisdom is related to the Light, and that foolishness is related to darkness, or lack of Light.
+And in the above passage, we see again that Wisdom is related to the Light, and that Foolishness is related to Darkness, or lack of Light.
 So let’s look at some more Wisdom passages:

-But Ezekiel (Eze 20:12,20) reveals to us that the “knowledge” of Yahweh comes only to those that keep His Sabbaths– again confirming the idea that Wisdom and understanding are shown by those who keep and observe Yahweh’s Torah!
+But Ezekiel (Ezekiel 20:12, 20) reveals to us that the knowledge of Yahweh comes only to those that keep His Sabbaths — again confirming the idea that Wisdom and understanding are shown by those who keep and observe Yahweh’s Torah!

 Grace Necessary for Oil

-So we see in the above passage that, not only is Yahshua our Righteousness, Sanctification, and our Redemption– but He is also our Wisdom.
+So we see in the above passage that, not only is Messiah Yahshua our Righteousness, our Sanctification, and our Redemption — but He is also our Wisdom.

-It is Messiah, living in us, who provides the Grace– the ability to keep the Commandments of Yahweh– and so we continue to acquire Wisdom in accordance with the requirements of Deut 4:5-6, which have not changed.
+It is Messiah, living in us, who provides the Grace — the ability to keep the Commandments of Yahweh.
+And as we grow in our obedience, we continue to acquire Wisdom in accordance with the requirements of Deut 4:5-6, which have not changed.
 “Messiah-in-us” is the source of the Light.
-But notice what eventually happened:
+But notice what eventually happens to some:

 Yes, the lamps of the Foolish Virgins had gone out.
 At one time their Lamps gave off Light, when they accepted the Seed of Righteousness, Yahshua Himself, to be planted in their hearts.
 They had been “Born Again.”

-But after the Seed of Righteousness sprouted within them, the Foolish Virgins heard some bad teaching, which affected their actions.
-By believing and embracing this false teaching, they actually prevented “Messiah-in-them” from growing– from living in obedience to the same Commandments Messiah kept 2,000 years ago, when He lived in His own Flesh.
+But after the Seed of Righteousness sprouted within them, perhaps the Foolish Virgins had heard some bad teaching, which affected their actions.
+By believing and embracing this false teaching, they actually prevented “Messiah-in-them” from growing — from living in obedience to the same Commandments Messiah kept 2,000 years ago, when He lived in His own body of flesh.
 And because this false teaching had convinced the Foolish Virgins to forsake the Law, their actions were now considered “wicked” according to Yahweh.
-Notice the result of forsaking the Law– the Torah– in the following passages:
+In the following passages, notice the identity of the Wicked, and notice their outcome: